marionlamoureux/iceberg_lab/setup/instructions.md

 # Setup instructions
 ## Data Set
-Save the airline data in a folder under the default CDP datalake bucket.
+Save the airline data in a folder under the default CDP datalake bucket under several folders:
+-flights
+-airports
+-airlines
+-unique_tickets
+-planes

 Make a note of the path to be indicated in the SQL under the variable "${data-bucket}"
 Example: for s3://goes-se-sandbox01/airline-csv/flights/ the folder is airline-csv (no / before nor after)